trueinteractions/tint2/README.md

 After building you'll find the binary in 'build/xcode/Release/tint'.
 You can also use the Xcode project files contained in the 'build' directory.
 Optionally you can use ninja build files that are generated in 'build/ninja/out/Release' and 'build/ninja/out/Debug'.

+<h3>Troubleshooting Builds</h3>
+If you have issues compiling ensure you're using Python 2.7 or 2.6 (during ./config.sh it will print out the python version it plans to use).
+In addition ensure your CC environment variable is set to Xcode's built in clang and not an alternate GCC version.
+Use 'echo $PYTHON' and 'echo $CC' to check to see if any of these are set to alternate versions.
+Some bin utils systems such as brew may overwrite these to values that are not compatible with Xcode/clang builds.
+If you're still having issues you can build using the Xcode project files in ./build/xcode/ directory.

 <h2>Running</h2>
 You can run applications using: